lightfeed/extractor/README.md

 # lightfeed-extract

 Use LLM to **robustly** extract structured data from HTML and markdown, for Node.js and Typescript.
+Used in production for Lightfeed and successfully extracting 10M+ records.

 ## Why use LLM?
 - No need manual scraping.
 No more broken scripts due to website change.